© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Crug Ebolion is a scheduled monument protected by Cadw under reference CM093.
 View the official record →

-Crug Ebolion is a round barrow located in Carmarthenshire, Wales, and dates to the Bronze Age, a period when such burial monuments were constructed across Britain as ritual and funerary structures.
+Crug Ebolion is a round barrow located in Carmarthenshire, Wales, dating to the Bronze Age and serving as a monument to prehistoric religious, ritual, and funerary practices.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM093.

 Crug Ebolion dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Crug Ebolion is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM093.